-NOTE: A minimum of 60 units and a cumulative GPA of 2.0 or higher must be completed to earn the Associate in Arts Degree.
-Always consult a counselor for information on graduation requirements, residency requirements and transfer information.
+NOTE: A minimum of 60 units must be completed to earn the Associate in Arts Degree.
+These are only the requirements for the major.
+Always consult a counselor for information on graduation requirements and transfer information.

 ASSOCIATE IN ARTS - Psychology